 Numerical review scores for Disney California Adventure’s attractions are on a scale of 1 to 10, and only take into consideration overall quality relative to that specific type of attraction.
 Dark rides are judged against other dark rides, coasters against other coasters, and so on, to create a relatively level playing field.
 We do not take into account how different demographics will like the attraction.

 Radiator Springs Racers (10/10) – The most succinct way to describe Radiator Springs Racers is by saying it uses the basis of the ride system of Test Track to combine dark ride elements and outdoor race sequences through the detailed Ornament Valley.
-It’s also rumored to be the most expensive attraction Disney has ever built, and is reportedly the new best overall attraction at Disneyland Resort (both parks!) by those who have ridden it.
+It’s also rumored to be the most expensive attraction Disney has ever built, and is easily the best overall attraction at Disney California Adventure, and perhaps Disneyland, too.
 Make sure to get there early, use Single Rider, or do Radiator Springs Racers at the end of the night.
 Read more strategy in our Cars Land Tips & Tricks post), as Radiator Springs Racers promises to have long lines for years to come!
-We CANNOT WAIT to experience Radiator Springs Racers!
+We CANNOT WAIT to experience Radiator Springs Racers again!